-Also read our full coal phase-out package Europe's largest economy aims to exit coal to reach climate goals.
-To keep track of the most recent developments, search for the hastag #coal, and also follow us on twitter @cleanenergywire.
+Also read our full package on Germany's coal exit in the dossier Europe's largest economy aims to exit coal to reach climate goals.
+To stay abreast of most recent developments, search for the hashtag #coal, and also follow us on twitter @cleanenergywire.

-The coal exit commission has agreed its highly anticipated phase-out proposal and recommends ending coal-fired power generation by 2038 at the latest.
-On almost 300 pages, commission members give detailed suggestions on certain aspects, while also omitting crucial questions – such as which power plant has to be switched off at what time.
+In late January 2019, Germany's coal exit commission agreed on its highly anticipated phase-out proposal and recommended to end coal-fired power generation by 2038 at the latest.
+On almost 300 pages, the commission provided detailed suggestions on a wide range of aspects, but at the same time also omitted crucial questions – such as which power plant should be switched off at what time.

-Before parliamentarians get involved, however, the federal government must decide details of the process and draft relevant legislation.
-Chancellor Angela Merkel's government has started to “closely and constructively review” the final report, though without providing any further details as of mid-February 2019.
-However, Merkel has signalled her readiness to move ahead with the deal.
-“The fact that a commission made up from such different societal groups has found an agreement and created a framework is an important message for us.
-We will handle this very carefully,” she said.
-The deal showed “responsibility for society as a whole and we want to live up to it.”
+Before parliamentarians get involved, however, the federal government first had to decide which details of the process it aims to adopt and draft relevant legislation.
+Chancellor Angela Merkel's government remained rather vague for some time.
+It started by “closely and constructively reviewing” the commission’s final report, while signalling general support.
+“The fact that a commission made up of such different societal groups has found an agreement and created a framework is an important message for us.
+We will handle this very carefully,” Merkel said.

 Twofold implementation process